 The medieval stone bridge Ponte Vecchio, built-in 1345, is one of the most unique landmarks in Florence.

-Ponte Vecchio is easy to spot, as it is situated in the historic town in Florence.
-You can also see it from the popular viewpoint Piazzale Michelangelo, where you should definitely go for a panoramic view of the city and river.
+Ponte Vecchio is easy to spot, as it is situated in the historic town of Florence.
+You can also see it from the popular viewpoint of Piazzale Michelangelo, where you should definitely go for a panoramic view of the city and river.

-9 - PISA TOWER: One of the most famous landmarks in Italy
+11. PISA TOWER: One of the most famous monuments in Italy

 The 4-kilometer-long Grand Canal in Venice is the main waterway of the lagoon city.
 Running from San Marco Basilica to Santa Chiara Church, it divides the city into two parts.